joseph-flinn/site/frontend/posts/retro-failure-individual-over-team-discussions.md

 ---

-The last failure that we will review is my failure to cultivate high performing teamwork between team members.
-With my preparation to depart and as I was examining the communication structures on my team.
-I observed a hub-and-spoke communication structure where a lot of the communication on the team was passed through me.
-Hub-and-spoke communication structures bottleneck have an extremely high chance of bottlenecking at the hub.
+The last failure that we will review is my failure to cultivate high-performing teamwork between team members.
+With my preparation to depart and as I was examining the communication structures on my team, I observed a hub-and-spoke communication structure where a lot of the communication on the team was passed through me.
+Hub-and-spoke communication structures have an extremely high chance of bottlenecking at the hub.

-High functioning teams operate smoothly more often than not.
+High-functioning teams operate smoothly more often than not.
 Each member knows their role and how they fit into the team.
 They know the purpose of the team and how their contributions to the team contribute to the overall organization's goals.
-These teams are characterized with high levels of trust; each team member knowing that their teammates are executing their roles and that they have their back (Sinek 2017).
+These teams are characterized with high levels of trust; each team member knowing that their teammates are executing their roles and that they have their backs (Sinek 2017).

 Team meetings are one of the most important areas to build trust in fully remote and globally distributed teams.
 Trust is an integral part of communication, and communication is an integral part